Search : in

 * Close Device Manager and restart Windows.

-It does not connect to google so didnt try eveything else any other ideas.thanks
+it does not connect to google so didnt try eveything else any other ideas.thanks

-Well its funny you are having the same problems as me i to have a lap top with the three doogle and it to wont display anything and ive tried restoring the lap top the connection is fine with three as i can use it on the pc but for some reason it shows connected on the lap top but wont display any pages its doing my head . so if there is anyone out there that can help it would be moslty appriated
+Well its funny you are having the same problems as me I to have a lap top with the three doogle and it to wont display anything and ive tried restoring the lap top the connection is fine with three as I can use it on the pc but for some reason it shows connected on the lap top but wont display any pages its doing my head . so if there is anyone out there that can help it would be moslty appriated

 I have the same problem did you ever get it to work?
 I cannot get to google or anything assiciated with it...